digital-asset/ex-tutorial-nodejs/README.md

 ## Retrieve the package identifiers

-Now that the sandbox is running, the `PingPong.daml` file has been compiled and the module loaded onto the ledger.
+Now that the sandbox is running, the `PingPongGame.daml` file has been compiled and the module loaded onto the ledger.

 In order for you to refer to the templates therein you need its package identifier.